Olympic Museum

 Simplified IA and flyout menu

-A familiar, swipeable pattern lowers the barrier for exploration and makes the museum’s artifacts accessible to anyone.
+To promote active discovery of the collections through engaging storytelling instead of passive browsing, a familiar, swipeable pattern lowers the barrier for exploration and makes the museum’s artifacts accessible to anyone.

 Chunk information for a streamlined user flow